Hurupay/hurupay-api-docs/docs/source/collections.rst

 Response
 ~~~~~~~~
-Initially you'll get an immediate feedback like the one below if your API request is successfull.
+You'll get an immediate feedback like the one below if your API request is successfull.

 .. raw:: html